bloomberg/chromium.bb/src/chromeos/dbus/README.md

     (Many existing clients provide additional test functionality in the fake implementation, however this complicates tests and the fake implementation).

+*   These clients do not have any dependency on FeatureList, and care should be taken regarding initialization order if such dependencies are added (see BluezDBusManager for an example of such client).

 ## Shill clients

 Shill clients will eventually only be available to Chrome.
 As such, the